yiminghit/yiminghit.github.io/_personel/personel.md

 **Hobbies**
 ------
 I started playing the piano from the age of ten, but not professionally.
 It has been a 18 years hobbies for me.
-It is a good way for me to relax.
+It is a good way for me to relax in my spare time.

 Mojito by Jay Chow